-WARNING: Never operate the Flexdeburr product without wearing hearing protection.
+WARNING: Never operate the deburring tool without wearing hearing protection.
 High sound levels can occur during cutting.
 Failure to wear hearing protection can cause hearing impairment.
-Always use hearing protection while working in proximity of the deburring tool.
+Always use hearing protection while working in the neighborhood of the deburring tool.

-WARNING: Never operate the Flexdeburr product without wearing eye protection.
+WARNING: Never operate the deburring tool without wearing eye protection.
 Flying debris can cause injury.
-Always use eye protection while working in the proximity of the deburring tool.
+Always use eye protection while working in the neighborhood of the deburring tool.

-CAUTION: Do not use burs rated for less than the speed of the RC deburring tool being used.
-Using lower rated burs may cause injury or damage equipment.
-Always use burs rated for at least the speed of the RC deburring tool being used.
+CAUTION: Do not use burs rated for less than the speed of the deburring tool being used as it may cause injury or damage equipment.
+Always use burs rated for at least the speed of the deburring tool being used.